 Use Compression Bags or Packing Cubes to Organise Your Clothes

 For five years we travelled with compression bags—the kind you roll to suck out excess air.
-These work especially well for bulky items so are great for travelling with winter clothes.
+These work especially well for bulky items so are great for packing winter clothes.

 Tips for Multiple Climate Travel

-For mixed climates pack compact clothes like down jackets and merino wool tops that have a high warmth to weight ratio, and multi-purpose items like a dress you can wear on its own in hot weather or pair with leggings and a cardigan when it gets cooler.
+For mixed climates, pack compact clothes like down jackets and merino wool tops that have a high warmth to weight ratio, and multi-purpose items like a dress you can wear on its own in hot weather or pair with leggings and a cardigan when it gets cooler.

-If you’ll be travelling for long periods of time in hot weather don’t pack your winter gear—buy it when you get there.
-If the first three months of your trip are in Southeast Asia there’s no point carrying around a jacket for when you get to New Zealand in the winter.
+If you’ll be travelling for long periods of time in hot weather, don’t pack your winter gear—buy it when you get there.
+If the first three months of your trip are in Southeast Asia, there’s no point carrying around sweaters for when you get to New Zealand in the winter.

 We borrowed and bought extra gear for our Finland trip in the UK.
 This doesn’t have to be expensive—a hat and gloves in the market cost £5 and my warm winter boots were £17.50 online at Zalando.

-Our Finland Packing List
+Our Cold Weather Packing List

 Our layers and down jackets kept us warm and we never felt like we had a lack of clothes.
 We definitely could have managed even colder temperatures as we didn’t wear all our layers.

-Our packing list includes everything that we wore on the plane so we didn’t actually pack all of this.
+This winter carry on packing list includes everything that we wore on the plane so we didn’t actually pack all of this.